-The Bible explains that there are 3 forces -- the world, the flesh and the devil -- which constantly wage war against the believer.
-Let's look briefly at each of these forces.
+The Bible explains that there are three forces — the world, the flesh and the devil — which constantly wage war against the believer.
+Let’s look briefly at each of these forces.

 Yet this conflict is largely resolved when you, by an act of your will, surrender yourself to the control of the Holy Spirit and face these temptations in His power.
-Galatians 5:16 says:
+Galatians 5:16 (New International Version 1984) says:

 Live by the Spirit, and you will not gratify the desires of the sinful nature.

-Satan is a real foe - let there be no mistake about it -- and we need to be prepared for conflict with him - alert to his cunning and subtle ways, as well as his obvious attempts to defeat and destroy us.
-1 Peter 5:8,9 says:
+Satan is a real foe (let there be no mistake about it), and we need to be prepared for conflict with him — alert to his cunning and subtle ways, as well as his obvious attempts to defeat and destroy us.
+First Peter 5:8-9 (NIV 1984) says: